cfpb/hmda-frontend/src/documentation/markdown/2019/filing-faq.md

 ### Resubmissions

 #### I need to resubmit my data, what do I do?
-In order to resubmit, please log into the <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/filing">HMDA Platform</a>.
+In order to resubmit, please log into the <a target="_blank" rel="noopener noreferrer" href="https://ffiec.cfpb.gov/filing">HMDA Filing Platform</a>.
 The corrected file that you upload will overwrite the old file.

 #### I missed the annual filing period deadline and am submitting my file late.
 Who do I need to notify?
 If you wish to explain the circumstances surrounding a late submission, contact your federal HMDA supervisory agency.